National Blue Ribbon School 2020 - Harris Elementary School

 School Services: This year, our school is fortunate to have several people who are able to assist you and your child in having a great school year.
 If your child needs school or community resource support, either the counselor or social worker is happy to assist you.
 Below is a message from our social worker and a note on our school counselor.

 School Counselor: Mrs. Hall is the Harris Elementary School Counselor.
-Your child may have shared that Mrs. Hall welcomed a son to her family this week.
+Your child may have shared that Mrs. Hall welcomed a son to her family.
 We are so excited for her.
 While she takes some time with her family, Mr. Bill Paulin will fill the role of school counselor.
 Please feel free to reach out to him in the same way you would have Mrs. Hall.
-His email is email@example.com
+His email is firstname.lastname@example.org

 School Social Worker: Mrs. Tanksley is our school social worker.
 Please see this message from her.
 If you would like to reach her, please contact her by email at email@example.com or give her a call at Harris.